Santiago-Labs/telophasecli/README.md

 https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html

 # Comparisons
-## Telophase vs StackSets
+## Telophase vs Control Tower
-Telophase can be used alongside your IaC.
-Telophase allows you to manage your Account settings via one shared file and limit IAM permissions.
+Manage Accounts via code not a UI.
+Telophase leaves the controls up to you and your IaC.

 ## Telophase vs CDK with multiple environments
-Telophase allows you to apply CDK to multiple accounts in parallel.
-Telophase lets you focus on your infrastructure and not worry about setting up the right IAM roles for multi account management.
+Telophase wraps your usage of CDK so that you can apply the cdk to multiple accounts in parallel.
+Telophase lets you focus on your actual infrastructure and not worrying about setting up the right IAM roles for multi account management.